wcountiss/baseballpitch/Readme.txt

 Need to tie in app state to the active state of the side icons SnapShot Chart - 2

-End of Week 2: Assumption: Have snapshot images
+End of Week 2:
-Add to Stat Service Filter Data by -30 days and Sessions Types Add to Stat Service Each Category Rating
+Add to Stat Service Filter Data by -30 days and Sessions Types Current Player Service is Promise based
-Add to Stat Service Player Rating
-Current Player Service is Promise based
+Current Player comes from URL
 SnapShot Charts All
+Compress Pitch Data

 End of Week 3:
 Add to Stat Service Calculate "Awards"